top of page

 Vinyasa Krama Yoga

-Vinyasa (vi - variation / nyasa - within prescribed parameters)
+VINYASA (vi - variation / nyasa - within prescribed parameters)

-Krama (sequence)
+KRAMA (sequence)

 A practice based on dynamic and varied asana sequences, in precise order and reflection, to build spiritual strength.